POSTS TAGGED: CyanogenMod 9

 Way back in 2009, HTC released their third Android smartphone, the HTC Hero.
 The device shipped with Android 1.5 (Cupcake) or 2.1 (Eclair).
 Yes, that’s how long ago it was!
 In it’s day, it was a very popular device here on XDA, attracting a good number of developers.
 But as with all older devices, it has since slipped by the wayside and has become somewhat forgotten.
 For most people, that is.

 Within the last few months, both the CDMA and GSM versions of the Hero have received both Ice Cream Sandwich and, more incredibly, Jelly Bean custom ROMs added to their arsenal.

-Posted August 30, 2012 By: Ian Stacy
+Posted August 30, 2012 at 11:30 pm by Ian Stacy

 While CyanogenMod 10 becomes the norm for many cutting-edge device, it appears that CyanogenMod 9.1 still has a trick up its sleeve when it debuts.
 In an industry first, CyanogenMod (a community-maintained Android ROM that isn’t directly affiliated with the AOSP) has partnered with NFC cloud-based payment company SimplyTapp to produce a new method of paying for real goods and services with NFC-capable devices.

 Much like Google Wallet, Google’s NFC payment system, SimplyTapp allows users of NFC capable devices (flashed with CM 9.1) to store payment method information in the cloud.
 By installing the app and signing up for a card ($0 to $5 depending on the type of card, with fixed amount gift car. . .
 READ ON »